r09491/solar_checker/README.md

 cron.
 You might have a different philosophy and use virtual environments.

-I install the repository also underer 'termux' on my Android smartphone.
+I installed the repository also underer 'termux' on my Android smartphone.

 <ul>
 <li>Step 1: git clone the repository</li>